quicwg/base-drafts/draft-ietf-quic-transport.md

 ({{!DPLPMTUD=I-D.ietf-tsvwg-datagram-plpmtud}}) or implement Path MTU Discovery (PMTUD) {{!RFC1191}} {{!RFC8201}} to determine whether the path to a destination will support a desired message size without fragmentation.
 In the absence of these mechanisms, QUIC endpoints SHOULD NOT send IP packets larger than the minimum QUIC packet size.

-All QUIC packets other than PMTUD/DPLPMTUD probe packets SHOULD be sized to fit within the maximum packet size to avoid the packet being fragmented or dropped
+Both PMTUD and DPLPMTUD send IP packets that are larger than the current maximum packet size.
+Aside from these PMTU probe packets, all QUIC packets SHOULD be sized to fit within the maximum packet size to avoid the packet being fragmented or dropped {{?RFC8085}}.
-{{?RFC8085}}.

-If a QUIC endpoint determines that the PMTU between any pair of local and remote IP addresses has fallen below the smallest allowed maximum packet size of 1200 bytes, it MUST immediately cease sending QUIC packets, except for PMTUD or DPLPMTUD probe packets, on the affected path.
+If a QUIC endpoint determines that the PMTU between any pair of local and remote IP addresses has fallen below the smallest allowed maximum packet size of 1200 bytes, it MUST immediately cease sending QUIC packets, except for PMTU probe packets, on the affected path.
 An endpoint MAY terminate the connection if an alternative path cannot be found.

 Each pair of local and remote addresses could have a different PMTU.
 QUIC implementations that implement any kind of PMTU discovery therefore SHOULD